Macquarts/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler
 ## Project Requirement:

-This project require us to create a simple calendar application that allows the user to save events for each hour of the day.
+This project require us to create a simple calendar application that allows users to save events for each hour of the day.

 ### Name of the Contributors: